 What does mild bilateral interstitial prominence in a chest x-ray indicate?

 Query: Hi doctor, My mother is suffering from asthma, high blood pressure, and diabetes.
 She recently got COVID-19.
 She got an X-ray of her lungs.
 These are findings observed in the X-ray.
 There is a bilateral mild interstitial prominence.
 There is no definite infiltrates and pleural abnormality.
-The hear...
+The heart...
 Read Full »

 Answer: Hi, Welcome to icliniq.com.
 I understand your concern.
 According to the statement, your mother has recently affected by COVID-19 (severe acute respiratory syndrome coronavirus 2).
 She is a patient of asthma, high blood pressure, and diabetes.
-She has done a chest X-ray and it reveals bilateral mil...
+She has done a chest X-ray and it reveals bilateral mild...
 Read Full »

 What causes fluid collection in the lungs?